nosco/password-checker/README.md

 # password-checker

-This module enables to specify some rules and check passwords against them.

 ### How it works
 The checker works out of the box, but will accept any password at all.